yangmingshan/eslint-config-silent/README.md

-# eslint-config-ignore
+# eslint-config-silent
-Turns off all rules that you can ignore, and let ESLint worry about it.
+Turns off all rules that can be fixed automatically, just let ESLint worry about them, you don't need be bothered.